ro-dhr/cisco-ise-radius-nac-lab/README.md

 *`isenode1` deployed and running in the lab VNet.*
 ![ISE VM running](screenshots/06-ise-vm-running.png)

-*Route table reviewed and connectivity to the ISE node confirmed.*
+*Route table reviewed and connectivity to the ISE node confirmed.
+Note: The ping to the default gateway not working is normal because Azure network infrastructure drops ICMP traffic by design.*
 ![ISE route table and connectivity tests](screenshots/07-ise-connectivity-test.png)

 ### Verify